vmsmith/CookBook/sauce_mushroom.md

 3. Chop the garlic

 #### Directions
-1. Melt butter and caremalize shallots.
+1. Melt butter and **slowly** caremalize shallots.
-2. Add mushrooms, and cook out the water (add a bit of salt).
+2. Add mushrooms, and **cook out the water** (add a bit of salt).
-3. Add chopped garlic plus some herbs.
+3. Add chopped garlic plus the fresh herbs.
-4. Stir until garlic releases its aroma, then add some balsamic vinegar.
+4. Stir until garlic releases its aroma, then add the balsamic vinegar.
-5. Add wine, and reduce until almost nothing.
+5. Add the wine, and reduce until almost nothing.
 6. Add broth/stock, and season.
 7. Thicken the sauce.
 8. Add some cream.
-9. Take it off the heat, then stir in some cold butter.
+9. **Take it off the heat**, then stir in some cold butter.